garykl/dotwarrior/README.md

 for tasks are ignored.
 Instead, a color code is used for indicating the urgency of a task, which is calculated by taskwarrior.

+If option `byEntry` is set and `byUrgency` is not set, the task nodes are colored by the date when they were created.

 ### layout
-The layout is one of the possible programs of the graphvis library, e.g.: dot, neato, circle, fdp, sfdp.
+The layout is one of the possible programs of the graphvis library, e.g.: dot, neato, circo, fdp, sfdp.
 Read `man dot` for more information.

 ### nodes
 which nodes shall be shown? `True` means show, `False` mean don't show.